-Every function has an inverse and so is cotangent in the trigonometry.
-This operation inverses the function so the cotangent becomes inverse cotangent through this method.
-Then the inverse cotangent is used to evaluate the degree value of the angle in the triangle(right-angled) when the sides opposite to and adjacent to the angles are known.
+Every function has an inverse in the trigonometry.
+This operation inverses the function, so the cotangent becomes inverse cotangent through this method.
+Then, the inverse cotangent is used to evaluate the degree value of the angle in the triangle(right-angled) when the sides opposite to and adjacent to the angles are known.

 The inverse of these trigonometric functions are as follows:

-The inverse of Cotangent is also called as arccot or Cot-1
+The inverse of Cotangent is also denoted as arccot or Cot-1.

 The Formula for arccot is:

-If in a triangle, Base to angle A is 1 and the perpendicular side is sqrt(3)
+If in a triangle, the base of the angle A is 1 and the perpendicular side is √3.

 Register at BYJU’S to learn more trigonometrical concepts.